LernaeanHydra/aladdin/README.md

 #### Step 2:

 You can test the scheduler by running it inside of a container on the kubernetes master node.
-You can build the image from `build/Dockerfile` yourself, before that you need to move excutable scheduler binary file to /build path, then build image with command
+You can build the image from `build/Dockerfile` yourself, before that you need to move excutable scheduler binary file to /build path, then build image with command.

 ```bash
 docker build -t aladdin-scheduler:1.0 .